Equivariant Coarse (Co-)Homology Theories: Coarse spaces

-If $\Gamma$ itself carries a coarse structure in which bounded sets are finite, e.\,g.\ if $\Gamma$ is finitely generated and we equip it with the coarse structure coming from a word metric, then properness of the $\Gamma$-action is equivalent to properness of the map $X\times \Gamma\to X\times X$, $(x,\gamma)\mapsto (x\gamma,x)$.
+If $\Gamma$ itself carries a coarse structure in which bounded sets are finite, e.g., if $\Gamma$ is finitely generated and we equip it with the coarse structure coming from a word metric, then properness of the $\Gamma$-action is equivalent to properness of the map $X\times \Gamma\to X\times X$, $(x,\gamma)\mapsto (x\gamma,x)$.

 Isocoarse actions are the coarse geometric analog of isometric actions and are sometimes even called isometric (cf.\ \cite[Definition 1]{EmeMeyDescent}).
-If $\Gamma$ acts isometrically on a metric space $X$ then every entourage $E$ of $X$ is contained in the $\Gamma$-invariant entourage $\bigcup_{\gamma\in\Gamma}E\gamma$ and hence the action is isocoarse.
+If $\Gamma$ acts isometrically on a metric space $X$ then every entourage $E$ of $X$ is contained in the $\Gamma$-invariant entourage $E_R$ for some sufficiently large $R\geq 0$ and hence the action is isocoarse.
 Conversely, if $\Gamma$ acts isocoarsely on a metric space $(X,d)$, then

 defines a $\Gamma$-invariant metric on $X$ which is coarsely equivalent to $d$.